Mariah Carey Shows Off Her Impressive Weight Loss In A Wetsuit

 Mariah Carey is showing off her recent weight loss in stunning new vacation photos shared on social media.
-Hollywood Life reports that the mom of twins was flaunting her very impressive 30 pound weight loss in new photos she shared with her close to 7 million Instagram followers on August 15.
+Hollywood Life reports that the mom of twins was flaunting her very impressive 30-pound weight loss in new photos she shared with her close to 7 million Instagram followers on August 15.

-Carey was showing off her toned body in a wet suit in the new snaps, flaunting her curves after dropping the inspiring amount of weight over the past few months.
+Carey was showing off her toned body in a wetsuit in the new snaps, flaunting her curves after dropping the inspiring amount of weight over the past few months.

 One picture the “We Belong Together” singer shared with millions of fans showed her rocking a bedazzled purple bikini underneath her wetsuit which matched the pink accents on her skin-tight black suit.